Generalized Cuckoo Hashing with a Stash, Revisited: Introduction

-We also consider the associated \emph{cuckoo graph} $G = (V,E)$, with edges $E = \{(h_1(x),h_2(x)) : x \in S\}$.
-This graph is undirected, may contain multiple copies of the same edge ($E$ is a multiset), and may contain loops.
-We say that the graph is \emph{suitable} iff it is possible to remove at most $s$ edges, and orient the other edges, such that every vertex has outdegree at most $d$.
-(In some literature, including \cite{balanced}, edges are oriented the opposite way.)
-The hash functions are suitable iff the associated graph is suitable.
+\paragraph{Cuckoo graph} For the formal treatment of our results, we use the well-established notion of a \emph{Cuckoo graph}: A Cuckoo hashing instance of a set $S$ of $n$ items stored in a table $T$ of $n(1+\varepsilon)/d$ buckets of size $d$ each in the presence of a stash of size $s$ is associated with the \emph{Cuckoo graph} $G(n,\varepsilon,d,s)$, with $n(1+\varepsilon)/d$ vertices and $n$ edges This graph is undirected, may contain multiple copies of the same edge ($E$ is a multiset), and may contain loops.
+Computing a valid Cuckoo hashing can be translated into operations on the Cuckoo graph, with the correspondence of Table~\ref{tab}.
+If the stash is allowed to be of size up to $s$, the existence of a valid Cuckoo assignment for hash functions $h_1$ and $h_2$ can be translated into purely graph-theoretic terms (Specifically, it translates to a graph orientability problem with deletions \cite{orientDeletion}.)
+We say that the Cuckoo graph is \emph{suitable} if and only if it is possible to remove at most $s$ edges, and orient the remaining edges, such that every vertex has outdegree at most $d$.
+We will refer to the \emph{failure probability} as the probability that $G(n,\varepsilon,d,s)$ is not suitable, over the choice of the hash functions $h_1$ and $h_2$.